The Truth about Soundproof Door Sweeps

 Alternatives to Door Sweeps: Soundproof Door Seals

 Okay, if regular door sweeps aren’t the answer, what is?
-To start, if you want to soundproof a hollow core door, you should always upgrade it to a solid core door.
+To start, if you have a hollow core door that needs soundproofing, you should always upgrade it to a solid core door.
 Hollow core doors are not very dense (they’re hollow!), and so they’re too lightweight to effectively block sound.
 Once you’ve confirmed the door is solid-core – nice and heavy – now you have a good base to apply an effective soundproofing treatment.
-If you are want a soundproof bedroom or soundproof home office, then there are a few options that will give you a genuinely soundproof door.
+A solid core door is key to a soundproof bedroom or soundproof home office, which we cover in detail in our article on the best ways to soundproof a door.

 Soundproofing Sweeps